 Alabama celebrates Christmas with fantastic light displays all over the state.
 From Gulf Coast to the Appalachian Mountains near the Tennessee River, millions of lights illuminate neighborhoods, gardens, parks, and downtowns.
-Add Alabama to your Christmas destinations list and find out which Alabama city has the best displays.

-Magic Christmas in Lights at Bellingrath Gardens and Home, Theodore (November 29–December 31, 2019)
+Magic Christmas in Lights at Bellingrath Gardens and Home, Theodore (November 26, 2021–January 5, 2022)

-Christmas at the Falls at Noccalula Falls Park, Gadsden (November 28, 2019–January 5, 2020)
+Christmas at the Falls at Noccalula Falls Park, Gadsden (November 25, 2021–January 1, 2022)

-Galaxy of Lights at Huntsville Botanical Garden, Huntsville (November 15, 2019–January 4, 2020)
+Galaxy of Lights at Huntsville Botanical Garden, Huntsville (November 11, 2021–January 1, 2022)

 Galaxy of Lights Nights is a truly magical experience at Huntsville Botanical Garden in Huntsville, Alabama.
-You can dress up warmly and enjoy the Walking Nights, exploring dozens of larger-than-life displays on foot.
+Bundle up and enjoy the Walking Nights, exploring dozens of larger-than-life displays on foot.
 Pay a visit to Santa and walk through snow falling inside the magical icicle forest.
 Cheer up with a cup of hot chocolate to complete your Galaxy of Light experience.
 Other options include Dog Walking Nights when pets are invited to the Botanical Garden and Driving Nights when visitors can explore the displays in the comfort of their own cars.
 Don't forget to stop by a delightful Christmas village to enjoy traditional holiday scenes and characters.

-Tinsel Trail at Big Spring Park, Huntsville (November 29, 2019–January 1, 2020)
+Tinsel Trail at Big Spring Park, Huntsville (November 26, 2021–January 2, 2022)